Why would someone want to hurt you so much by being unfaithful?

 The telltale signs of a cheating spouse or partner

-Know the signs of cheating to help you discover if your partner is having an affair.
+Know the signs of infidelity to help you discover if your partner is having an affair, particularly when they're denying it and blaming you for not trusting them.

 Dealing with infidelity when you are having an affair